prantlf/nettime/README.md

       --http2                 use HTTP 2.0
-  -c, --connect-timeout <ms>  maximum time to wait for a connection -d, --data <data>           data to be sent using the POST verb -f, --format <format>       set output format: text, json -H, --header <header>       send specific HTTP header -i, --include               include response headers in the output -I, --head                  use HEAD verb to get document info only
+  -c, --connect-timeout <ms>  maximum time to wait for a connection -d, --data <data>           data to be sent using the POST verb -f, --format <format>       set output format: text, json, raw -H, --header <header>       send specific HTTP header -i, --include               include response headers in the output -I, --head                  use HEAD verb to get document info only